jgomezc1/nldyna/README.md

 ## Julian Parra.

-## This document corresponds to the project required as a partial fullfilment of the requirements for the Master of Engineering program at Universidad EAFIT.
+## This document corresponds to the project required as a partial fullfilment of the requirements for the Master of Engineering degree at Universidad EAFIT.

 ## Introduction